 Arbitrator disclosure is the cornerstone of FINRA arbitration, and the arbitrator's duty to disclose is continuous and imperative.
-Disclosure includes any relationship, experience and background information that may affect-or even appear to affect-the arbitrator's ability to be impartial and the parties' belief that the arbitrator will be able to render a fair decision.
+Disclosure includes any relationship, experience and background information that may affect—or even appear to affect—the arbitrator's ability to be impartial and the parties' belief that the arbitrator will be able to render a fair decision.
 This includes any brokerage firm where the arbitrator/spouse/family member has or had an account or employment.
 This also includes, but is not limited to, lawsuits (even non-investment related lawsuits); any publications (even if they appear only online); professional memberships; service on boards of directors; etc. When making disclosures, arbitrators should consider all aspects of their professional and personal lives and disclose all ties between the arbitrator, the parties, and the matter in dispute, no matter how remote they may seem.
 If you need to think about whether a disclosure is appropriate, then it is: Make the Disclosure.
 Failure to disclose may result in vacated awards which undermine the efficiency and finality of our process.
 Failure to disclose may also result in removal from the roster.

 Neutrality starts with complete and accurate disclosures in FINRA's arbitrator application.
 FINRA uses the application as the foundation for the Arbitrator Disclosure Report (Disclosure Report)—a summary of an arbitrator's background—which is provided to parties to help them make informed decisions during the arbitrator selection process.
 Please review the sample Arbitrator Disclosure Report on our website.